fairly-oddparents/find-the-dependencies/README.md

 * getClassDependencies(file): ClassDepsReport
 * getPackageDependencies(folder): PackageDepsReport
 * getProjectDependencies(projectFolder): ProjectDepsReport

-Parsing is based on JavaParser.
-A test program is included to demonstrate usage.

 The **reactive GUI** (based on DependencyAnalyser) uses [RxJava](https://github.com/ReactiveX/RxJava) to incrementally display dependencies as a dynamic graph.
 Features include:
 * Folder selection and analysis start button